 When your medication starts to run low you should request your repeat medication (at least a week before you run out).

-There are four ways you can request your prescription.
+There are five ways you can request your prescription.
 These are:

 - Tick the medication required on the repeat section of the prescription form and drop it into the letter box outside the practice.
 It will be processed in three full working days, refer to your chemist regarding dispensing times as this can take longer than you expect.

 - Via Patient Access or the NHS App.